EdgeOne CLI

 Note:

-EdgeOne CLI installation method can be found in the "Quick Start - Install" section.
+Installing EdgeOne CLI can be found in "Quick Start - Installation".

 CI Pipeline Deployment Command

-command support is independent of Git, deploying folders or ZIP packages directly to EdgeOne Pages via CI/CD pipeline.edgeone pages deploy [<directoryOrZip>] -n <projectName> -t <token> [-e <env>]
+deploy command supports direct package deployment from CI/CD pipeline to EdgeOne Pages via folder or ZIP, independent of Git.edgeone pages deploy [<directoryOrZip>] -n <projectName> -t <token> [-e <env>]

 Parameter Description